PaulGilchrist/documents/articles/api/api-authentication-setup-for-basic-tokens-on-asp-net-core.md

 Write-Output "Authorization: Basic $EncodedUsernamePassword"
 ```

-4. Add the Bsic token to the project's `appsettings.json` file within the `Security` section (create if needed) using the property name `AllowedApiKeys`, as in the below example:
+4. Add the Basic token to the project's `appsettings.json` file within the `Security` section (create if needed) using the property name `AllowedApiKeys`, as in the below example:

 ```json
   "Security": {